Key points

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on SA Power network in Adelaide but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-Despite the high cost of electric cars in Australia (prices start at about $40,000), the long-term savings can be substantial.
-EVs are cheaper to maintain than traditional petrol or diesel cars, according to the experts at RACV, and the cost of electricity for charging is significantly lower than the cost of petrol.
+Despite the high cost of electric cars in Australia (only entry-level EVs currently start at under $34,000), the long-term savings can be substantial.
+EVs have fewer moving parts and are therefore considered cheaper to maintain than traditional petrol or diesel cars, according to the experts at RACV.
+The cost of electricity for charging is also significantly lower than the cost of petrol, and the environmental benefits and reduced reliance on fossil fuels may also appeal to buyers.

 Share this article